-Appendix 7: Document History
+Appendix 6: Document History

-Document modification history V 1.0 15 th of April, 2000 Draft of the document for comments V 1.33 12 th of March, 2002 Full version of the document.
+Document modification history V 1.0 15th of April, 2000 Draft of the document for comments V 1.33 12th of March, 2002 Full version of the document.
 Document approved V 2.0 15 th of July, 2002 New certificate types defined.
-Modifications to certification procedures, detailing certificate and CRL profile.
-Chapters 3,4, 6.1, 2.6, 6.2-6.9 and 7 re- edited.
+Modifications to certification procedures, detailing certificate and CRL profile. chapters 3,4, 6.1, 2.6, 6.2-6.9 and 7 re-edited.
 Document approved.
-V 2.1 1 st of February, 2005 New certificate types defined.
+V 2.1 1st of February, 2005 New certificate types defined.
 Modification to chapters regarding renewal and recertification of cryptographic keys.
 Introduction of entries considering usage of new extensions in the certificate.
 Revision of number of punctuation errors and modification of the chapter addressing requester verification.
 Number of lesser modifications introduced to maintain integrity of this document.
-V 2.2 9th of May, 2005 Editorial changes.
-Change to the company legal form and name (Unizeto Sp. z o.o. changed to Unizeto Technologies S.A,) V 2.3 26 th of October, 2005 Change of service name and logo from Unizeto CERTUM - Centrum Certyfikacji to CERTUM - Powszechne Centrum Certyfikacji.
+V 2.2 9 th of May, 2005 Editorial changes.
+Change to the company legal form and name (Unizeto Sp. z o.o. changed to Unizeto Technologies S.A.)
+V 2.3 26 th of October, 2005 Change of service name and logo from Unizeto CERTUM - Centrum Certyfikacji to CERTUM - Powszechne Centrum Certyfikacji.
 Correction of company information in certificate's profiles.
 V 2.4 19 th of May, 2006 Removal of former legal status of the company.
 Transfer of the details of identification documents and procedures to dedicated document.
 Removal of certificate suspension information.
 Adding information on archival of the documents and data used in identity verification process.
 Editorial changes and removal of inconsequence with polish version of the document.
 V 2.5 12 th of May, 2008 Editorial changes and adjusting Polish and English version of this document.
 V 3.0 19th of October, 2009 Amended in line with the RFC 3647 requirements and the requirements for the issuance of EV SSL certificates.
 Added appendices 3-6.
-V 3.1 12 th of August, 2010 Updating the information about subscriber's verification.
+V 3.1 12th of August, 2010 Updating the information about subscriber's verification.
 Updating the Appendix 3.
 V 3.2 9th of February, 2011 Updated information about certificates status checking, certificates validity times and some other minor changes.
-V 3.3 7 th of October, 2011 Updated information about new subordinate certificate Certum Code Signing CA. Other minor changes to certificate offer.
-Added information about new root certificate Certum Trusted Network CA 2 V 3.4 19th of April, 2012 CERTUM logo update V 3.5 29th of May, 2013 The Baseline Requirements for the Issuance and Management of Publicly- Trusted Certificates incorporated by reference in the CP.
+V 3.3 7th of October, 2011 Updated information about new subordinate certificate Certum Code Signing CA. Other minor changes to certificate offer.
+Added information about new root certificate Certum Trusted Network CA 2 V 3.4 19th of April, 2012 CERTUM logo update V 3.5 29th of May, 2013 The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates incorporated by reference in the CP.
 Updated information relating to the suspension of certificates.
+V 3.6 13th of September, 2013 Add reference to Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.
+Updated information about CRL issuance frequency.
+V 3.7 31st of October 2014 Added the new intermediate CAs.
+Added the new signature algorithms.
+Added information about automatic recertification and rekey.
+Removal of the suspension service.
+Removal of Appendix 3.